This guide was published on April 9, 2020.

 Leading a startup has always been challenging, even under the best conditions.
 Founders need to quickly master a tremendous range of skills, from building a fantastic product and nailing go-to-market efforts to raising money and managing a board, all while figuring out hiring, culture and compensation.
 Starting a company is also a lonely endeavor, one that forces founders to make difficult decisions every day with imperfect information.
 While triaging these challenges, eventually every founder runs headfirst into a problem they haven’t seen before, the kind that leaves them unsure of where to start.

-Today, we’re decidedly not operating in the best of conditions.
+In April 2020, we’re decidedly not operating in the best of conditions.
 With a future that’s more cloudy than clear, the dynamics founders face are magnified many times over and playing out simultaneously — at warp speed.
-Whatever tactics and strategies were working in January 2020, chances are they’re not as effective now.
+Whatever tactics and strategies were working in January, chances are they’re not as effective now.

 Over the past several weeks, we’ve been fielding a wide array of questions from First Round-backed founders: